 All specimen containers should be properly labeled with a unique identifier and securely sealed to avoid spillage and breakage.
 Each specimen must have the unique SPHL Submitter Specimen ID on the tube that may be cross-referenced.

-For all specimen submissions to CDC, each specimen shipment must be accompanied by a completed Additional instructions on completing the GFAT can be found in Appendix 2 and Appendix 3.
+For all specimen submissions to CDC, each specimen shipment must be accompanied by a completed GFAT (Global File Accessioning Template).
+Additional instructions on completing the GFAT can be found in Appendix 2 and Appendix 3.

 If you need assistance accessing the current GFAT, it can be provided upon request.